slevithan/oniguruma-parser/README.md

 > In future versions, invalid standalone encoded bytes `\x80` to `\xFF` at the end of character class ranges will be treated as `\x7F`, rather than erroring.
 The edge case bugs described above won't be reproduced.
 </details>

+## Oniguruma version

+From the first release until the latest version, `oniguruma-parser` follows the rules of Oniguruma 6.9.10 (released 2025-01-01), which uses Unicode 16.0.0.

+Regex syntax in new releases of Oniguruma are generally backward compatible, containing only edge case bug fixes and new syntax that was previously an error (such as new Unicode property names).

 ## About